Vitiligo: Diagnosis

 An ultraviolet light can be used in the early phase of this disease for identification and to determine the effectiveness of treatment.
-Using a Wood's light, skin will change colour (fluoresce) when it is affected by certain bacteria, fungi, and changes to pigmentation of the skin.
+Under a Wood's light, skin will change colour (fluoresce) when it is affected by certain bacteria, fungi, and changes to pigmentation of the skin.

-Classification

-Classification attempts to quantify vitiligo have been analyzed as being somewhat inconsistent, while recent consensus has agreed to a system of segmental vitiligo (SV) and non-segmental vitiligo (NSV).
-NSV is the most common type of vitiligo.

-Non-segmental
+Past classifications of vitiligo have been somewhat inconsistent, but two forms are currently recognized.

+Nonsegmental vitiligo

-In non-segmental vitiligo (NSV), there is usually some form of symmetry in the location of the patches of depigmentation.
-New patches also appear over time and can be generalized over large portions of the body or localized to a particular area.
-Extreme cases of vitiligo, to the extent that little pigmented skin remains, are referred to as vitiligo universalis.
-NSV can occur at any age (unlike segmental vitiligo, which is far more prevalent in teenage years).
+In NSV, there is usually a degree of symmetry in the location of depigmentation.
+It tends to affect more skin over time and can occur in patches or over large portions of the body.
+NSV can occur at any age (while segmental vitiligo usually first appears in teenagers).

-Classes of non-segmental vitiligo include the following:
+Classes of nonsegmental vitiligo include the following: